Vals and its Walser, natural phenomena, the Reformation and mineral springs

 22 September 2024

-The floods of 1868 were so drastic that the whole village considered emigrating to America!
+The floods of 1868 were so severe that the entire village considered emigrating to America.
 On 20 January 1951, a snow avalanche killed 19 residents.
 For residents, such events are a disaster.

-However, in the Swiss National Park in Engadine (canton Graubünden), such events are natural phenomena, not called disasters.
-After all, no people live in this park, and animals and plants do not discuss them.
+However, in the Swiss National Park in the Engadine (canton Graubünden), such events are natural phenomena, not called disasters.
+After all, no people live in this park, and neither animals nor plants discuss them.

 Even in prehistoric times, nature made its presence felt.
 The Flimser Felzsturz, for example, is one such event from 10,000 years ago.
 The Rheinschlucht between Ilanz and Reichenau is the result, a work of art by nature.
-However, no people lived in this area then, so it was not a disaster.
+However, no people lived in this area at the time, so it was not a disaster.

 Vals did not exist back then.
 However, the Valserberg was a connecting road from Ilanz via the Bernardino Pass to Tessin.
 The first Romansh-speaking settlement did not arise until the 11th century.
-Around 1300, Walser settled in the village, and soon, they were in the majority.
+Around 1300, the Walser settled in the village, and soon they became the majority.
 Romansh gave way to the Walser (German-speaking) language, as in neighbouring Obersaxen.

 St. Peter and Paul church